Dominic Smith Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in the league.
+- The Reds pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Reds' 4.99 team ERA ranks 27th among all league pitching staffs.
+- The Reds' 4.95 team ERA ranks 27th across all MLB pitching staffs.

-- The Reds surrender the fifth-most home runs in baseball (114 total, 1.4 per game).
+- Reds pitchers combine to give up 115 total home runs at a rate of 1.4 per game (fourth-most in baseball).

+- Kennedy starts for the first time this season for the Reds.

 © 2023 Data Skrive.
 All rights reserved.